 Self-service is a growing trend in the retail industry.
 The question is, how much social interaction do we as humans really need to make a sales decision?
 Grocery shopping on one hand is an autonomous activity; you will select what you like with minimal interaction with an independent adviser.
 Beyond this, how often do we make a fashion-based sales decision without some independent guidance?
 I do believe that businesses will look to automation to minimize operational overhead costs.
-I also believe these brands will look first to understand consumer behavior, and make these types of decisions based on how engaged they need to be with their client base to make the sale.
-Analysing these types of situations can help you understand where you may wish to focus your career planning.
+I also believe these brands will look first to understand consumer behavior and make these types of decisions based on how engaged they need to be with their client base to make the sale.
+Analyzing these types of situations can help you understand where you may wish to focus your career planning.

 How much do you have to sell or negotiate in your role?

-There are some levels of interaction that can be automated, but there are many others that do not follow a linear problem-solving process, and are therefore much harder to automate.
-Take for example the negotiation of a house sale, car sale or supplier contract.
+There are some levels of interaction that can be automated, but there are many others that do not follow a linear problem-solving process and are therefore much harder to automate.
+Take for example the negotiation of a house sale, car sale, or supplier contract.
 The person-to-person interaction required in numerous sales transactions is something that is really important to businesses and individuals in obtaining success and winning a deal.
 Such interactions can be volatile; decisions can easily be made and then changed at the last minute.
 These interactions again are hard to handle with an automated process and require a great deal of human management.

 There is no doubt that we are reaching a point of transition and change across all careers; the level of digital disruption that may occur in your own industry is something that you must be aware of.
-Before developing or enhancing your career plan, analyse where you feel you are at with your role, and assess what changes may occur.
+Before developing or enhancing your career plan, analyze where you feel you are at with your role and assess what changes may occur.
 Everyone will find something different, and the outcome will also vary depending on what each individual wishes to seek in their career.